Fernanda

 February 8th, I have my biopsy.
 I also get a call from the surgeon’s office.
 My surgery is now rescheduled to February 15th.
 The surgeon wants to be sure he has the biopsy pathology before the surgery.

 February 13th, my case is presented at grand rounds.
-Even though the pathology on the new spot is that it is benign, given its proximity to the know cancer, the decision is made to remove it during the surgery.
+Even though the pathology on the new spot is that it is benign, given its proximity to the known cancer, the decision is made to remove it during the surgery.

 February 15, 2023- surgery day.
 2 masses removed and 4 sentinel lymph nodes.